-Fish survey: The Massachusetts Division of Marine Fisheries (MDMF) has carried out an annual seine (net) survey in six Cape Cod estuaries (including Waquoit Bay) since the mid-1970s with the primary mission of assessing the new young-of-the-year winter flounder population.
-The results are used to assess how this valuable commercial and recreational species is doing.
-While carrying out this regular survey, MDMF has also recorded detailed data on a number of other species as well including Blue Crab and Green Crab.
-Interestingly this database spans a period of notable habitat decline, particularly a major reduction in eelgrass, within most of these Cape Cod estuaries.
-The dataset represents the longest, most detailed, and most rigorously maintained biological record of estuarine species for Cape Cod. http://www.mass.gov/dfwele/dmf/programsandprojects/resource.htm#resource
+Fish survey: The Massachusetts Division of Marine Fisheries (MDMF) has carried out an annual beach seine survey in six Cape Cod estuaries (including Waquoit Bay) since the mid-1970s with the primary mission of assessing the young-of-the-year winter flounder population.
+The results are used to assess the status of this commercially and recreationally valuable species.
+While carrying out this regular survey, MDMF has also recorded detailed data on a number of other species including Blue Crab and Green Crab.
+Interestingly this database spans a period of notable habitat quality decline, particularly a major reduction in eelgrass, within most of these Cape Cod estuaries.
+The dataset represents the longest, most detailed, and most rigorously maintained biological record of estuarine species for Cape Cod.

 In addition to the SWMP SAV survey, the Reserve monitors two rare plant species.
 Agalinis acuta (sandplain gerardia) and Liatris borealis (New England blazing star) are monitored annually with help from the Massachusetts Natural Heritage/ Endangered Species Program.
 Agalinis, with fewer than 15 known sites, is on the Federal endangered species list and Liatris is a state-listed plant of special concern. http://www.centerforplantconservation.org/collection/cpc_viewprofile.asp?CPCNum=36